microsoft/gctoolkit/README.md

 ## Introduction

-Managed memory in the Java Virtual Machine (JVM) is comprised of 3 main pieces:
+Managed memory in the Java Virtual Machine (JVM) is composed of 3 main pieces:

 1. Memory buffers known as Java heap
 1. Allocators which perform the work of getting data into Java heap